akshaybabloo/CV/README.md

 The workflow does the following:

 - Install `typst` binary
-- Install `poetry` and the dependencies used here
+- Install `uv` and the dependencies used here
 - Fetches the secrets from the repository settings - `PHONE_NUMBER` and `SENDGRID_API_KEY`
-- Updates the `data.yaml` file with the `PHONE_NUMBER` secret and builds the PDFs
 - Sends the PDFs to the email address specified in the `EMAIL_TO` secret